What actually gets approved in London’s small-site planning

 Where beats what

 Inner London refuses 37% of small sites.
-Your borough choice is the dominant variable, before design or agent.
+Borough is the dominant variable, before design or agent.

 Verified